 Installation

+On Windows PC, you can still run setup_runabc.exe, which will get and install some of the essential packages.
 Note that even if you are only running the runabc executable, you may wish to download runabc.zip.
 Besides runabc.tcl, it contains other useful stuff, such as an icon (runabc.ico), *.fmt files for abc*2ps, sample abc files and a description of the latest updates in runhistory.txt.
 Note that all the files including runabc.tcl are text files which can be viewed with any editor.

 You also need the James Allwrights's abcMIDI package consisting of abc2midi, yaps, abc2abc and other programs.
 James Allwright is no longer supporting this package and I have made numerous fixes as well as added new features.
 Executables for the package are available for some platforms; otherwise you will need to build them yourself from the source code.